brean/rw_rest/README.rst

 REST model using rueckenwind

- WARNING: This is a Work-In-Progress experiment for now, the example allows access to files on your hard drive, you do NOT want to use it anywhere near production.
+ WARNING: This was an experiment for me, the example allows access to files on your hard drive, you do NOT want to use it anywhere near production.